OxRAMSociety/RobotArm/Tutorials/2_LinuxIntro/Linux_Intro.md

 ## In the session

-We're going to cover the basics of naviating the terminal in your Ubuntu, specifically:
+We're going to cover the basics of navigating the terminal in your Ubuntu, specifically:

 1. Naviating between folders
     - cd \<folder path>